curlsloth/NYU-HPC-4-newbies/README.md

 #output: 2.3.1.post100
 ```

-Note that now you are accessing the image with the `:ro` flag, which means it is read only.
-It is recommended to use `:ro` when you are executing your script, so you won't accidentally modify the packages of your environment.
+Note that by default, you are accessing the image with the `:ro` (read-only) flag, which prevents accidental modifications to the packages in your environment.
+This is recommended when executing your scripts to maintain consistency.

-However, if you want to further modify the environment, you have to change it into `:rw`.
+If you need to make further modifications to the environment, you will need to change the flag to `:rw` (read-write).
+This allows you to write changes to the Singularity container, such as installing new packages or updating existing ones.

-## 5. Quick run a Python script using `.bash` ##
+## 5. Quickly run a Python script using `.bash` ##

 ### 5-1.
-Make a `.bash` script ###
+Create a `.bash` Script ###

-To simplify the steps required to access the conda environment in the image, you can create a `.bash` file as below on your computer, name it as `run-pytorch-ac8888.bash`, and upload it to the directory `/scratch/<NetID>/pytorch-example/`.
-The file should look something like [this](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/run-pytorch-ac8888.bash).
+To simplify the steps required to access the Conda environment in the image, you can create a `.bash` file on your computer named `run-pytorch-ac8888.bash` and upload it to the directory `/scratch/<NetID>/pytorch-example/`.
+The file should resemble [this example](https://github.com/curlsloth/NYU-HPC-4-newbies/blob/main/run-pytorch-ac8888.bash).

 ```
 #!/bin/bash